tangmi/reactty/readme.md

  * rendered text, without needs for manually notifying the view of
  * changes.
 Neato!
  *
+ * It'll throw an error if the terminal running the program does not
+ * support TTY, and will tell you to fallback to peasant logging schemes
+ * for output.
  */
 var view = new reactty.View('Hi, my name is {{name}}');